PhilipSCA/philanderson-co-uk/james/learning/english.md

 Unreliable narrator - Perspective of this narrator makes the reader question its reasoning

 ### Quotes

+#### Macbeth
+Themes:
+   - Greed
+   - Masculinity
+   - Love
+   - Sexism
+   - Power
+   - Guilt
+   - Deception
+   - Evil/Witchcraft
+   - Betrayal

+1. "Now does he feel his title/ Hung loose about him, like a giant's robe upon a dwarfish thief" - Angus, Act 5 (Guilt) - Simile of giant's robe.
+Juxtaposition of 'giant' and 'dwarfish'.
+Imagery of Macbeth with a burden and a title unsuitable for him.

+2. "Come to my woman's breasts, and take my milk for gall" - Lady Macbeth, Act 1 (Masculinity) - Juxtaposition of 'milk' and 'gall'.
+LM's desire to lose her feminine traits and to take on manlihood goes against Jacobean expectations of women.
+Motif of 'milk'

+3. "When you durst do it, then you were a man;" - Lady Macbeth, Act 1 (Masculinity, Power) - LM manipulating her husband by questioning his masculinity, shown as more powerful than Macbeth

+4. "There's daggers in mens smiles" - Donaldbain, Act 2 end (Deception, Betrayal) - Macbeth uses a 'dagger' to kill Duncan but hides it with a 'smile'

+5. "This tyrant, whose sole name blisters our tongues" - Malcolm, Act 4 (Guilt/Shame) - Visceral image to reveal Macbeths evil.
+Macbeth is so hated his name reaks physical pain, illuminating his nature

 #### An Inspector calls
 -------------------------------------------------09/03/24-----------------------------------------------------------------
 Themes: